 If you are inspired like I was, then why not give it a try!

-Care UK is currently recruiting for a range of prisons GP roles including:
+Care UK is currently recruiting for a range of prison GP roles including: